Authorize using member roles

 Integrate custom authorization logic

-Xperience’s built-in content security pipeline — the HasAccess method, ContentItemIsSecured property, and the secured-item filtering in ContentRetriever — evaluates only the three-tier access model (public, authenticated, role-restricted) described on Secure content items.
+Xperience’s built-in content security pipeline – the HasAccess method, ContentItemIsSecured property, and the secured-item filtering in ContentRetriever – evaluates only the built-in access model: public content, content that requires authentication, and content restricted to specific member roles.
 The pipeline does not expose extension points for injecting additional authorization rules.

 If your application requires authorization logic beyond the built-in model, apply those checks after Xperience’s content security evaluation resolves.
 In practice this means working at the controller or business-service layer: